 - Coordinate, but don’t match.
 It’s more important to compliment each other with a similar colour palette, rather than exactly matching clothes.

 - Dress colourfully!
 Too often couples wear black or gray because “you can’t go wrong with those colours” – but the opposite is true!
 If you wear dark colours on a bright sunny day or in a colourful environment – you will clash horribly with the scenery you are in.
 If it’s a grey cloudy day, then you might just end up blending into the background!

-- Bring a change of clothes.
+- Bring a change of clothes or two.
 We always suggest you bring a change of clothes for a variety of imagery.
 This could be as simple as bringing a spare jacket and scarf to swap into during an Autumn engagement shoot, for example.

 - Don’t overdo it.
 As said above, we want you to dress smart for images that will last a lifetime and beyond, but if you turn up to the beach in a dinner jacket or high heels – it just isn’t going to work!